franneck94/Vscode-C-Cpp-Runner/README.md

 This file will be used by Microsoft's *C/C++* extension for intellisense.
 For more information refer to the official [documentation](https://code.visualstudio.com/docs/cpp/c-cpp-properties-schema-reference).
 ![CCppConfig](./media/CCppConfig.png)
 **Important:** It is recommended to edit the local *"settings.json"* instead of the *"c_cpp_properties.json"*.
 The properties will be updated automatically after changing the settings.
-For more information about the extensions's settings, see [below](#extension-settings).

 ## Extension Settings